tdwg/website/conferences/2023/instructions-for-editors/index.md

 - Note, you will not receive a copy of this email but need to record the transaction in the ATS.
 - The number of times feedback is sent back to the author may be seen on the ARPHA dashboard.
 This number should be no more than two.
 - To verify small changes or clarifications, particularly after one round of feedback, consider contacting the submitting author outside of ARPHA to minimize delay and to keep control of the abstract (i.e., status remains `in pre-submission review`).
-- If the deadline passes without anyone appearing to work on the draft (see [Revision history](#revision-history)), follow up with a personal email outside of ARPHA (they may not have seen the notification)
+- If the deadline passes without anyone appearing to work on the draft (see [Revision history](#revision-history)), follow up with a personal email outside of ARPHA (they may not have seen the notification).
 - The ARPHA platform may send out automatic reminders to authors in the case of prolonged inactivity at critical stages and after three ignored notifications will automatically archive (remove the abstract from view) such manuscripts.
 Either you or the author will need to notify Pensoft to retrieve such an abstract from this fate.

 This process (submission -> send feedback) can be repeated as many times as necessary, but keep in mind the following target deadlines: